derin161/CSE3902Game/README.md

 * Make the wave beam more sinusoidal.
 * Give the player the ability to shoot upwards.
 * Resize some sprites for better balance/collision handling.
+* Cause the player to toggle morph form.

 ___
 **KNOWN BUGS**